 Performance cookies, often called analytics cookies, collect data from visitors to our sites on a unique but anonymous basis.
 The results are reported to us as aggregate numbers and trends.
 HCL allows third parties to set performance cookies.
 We rely on the reports to understand our audiences generally and improve how our websites work.

-We use Google Analytics, a web analytics service provided by Google, Inc. ("Google"), which in turn uses performance cookies.
+We use Google Analytics, a web analytics service provided by Google, Inc. (“Google”), which in turn uses performance cookies.
 The information generated by the cookies about your use of our website will be transmitted to and stored by Google on servers in the United States.
 In case IP-anonymisation is activated on our website, your IP address will be truncated within the area of the European Economic Area.
 Only in exceptional cases will the whole IP address be first transferred to a Google server in the United States and truncated there.
-On our websites the IPaddress is encoded (i.e. anonymised) before beeing sent to Google servers.
+On our websites the IP address is encoded (i.e. anonymised) before being sent to Google servers.